-Given the feedback provided to the Centers and Institutes Executive Council, the Executive Council may recommend the Center/Institute for approval to the BOT, reject the proposal, request revisions, or re-route the proposal through the standard approval procedures.
+The Executive Council may recommend the center or institute for approval to the BOT, reject the proposal, request revisions, or re-route the proposal through the standard approval procedures.
+Centers or institutes granted an expedited approval have one (1) year from the date of approval to complete the standard approval procedures as outlined in this document.

 Annual Reporting Procedures

-Directors of Centers and Institutes meeting the definitions set forth in the Establishment, Review, and Operations of Centers and Institutes Policy must submit an Annual Assessment Report to OAPA.
-OAPA ensures the Annual Assessment Reports are distributed to the Headquartering Units of the Centers/Institutes and the appropriate University Administrators.
-The Academic Dean, Vice Provost, or Vice President of the Headquartering Unit is responsible for reviewing the Centers and Institutes Annual Assessment Reports to ensure the mission and objectives of the Centers/Institutes are being met.
-Additionally, all Centers and Institutes Annual Assessment Reports are submitted to the following University Administrators:
+Directors of centers and institutes meeting the definitions set forth in the Establishment and Review of Centers and Institutes Policy must submit an annual assessment report to OAPA.
+OAPA ensures the annual assessment reports are distributed to the headquartering units of the centers and institutes and the appropriate University administrators.
+The senior administrator of the headquartering unit is responsible for reviewing the centers and institutes’ annual assessment reports to ensure the mission and objectives of the centers and institutes are being met.
+Additionally, all centers and institutes’ annual assessment reports are submitted to the following University administrators:

-University Research Institutes and University Research Centers Annual Assessment Reports are submitted to the Executive Vice President for Research and Innovation.
+University research institutes and university research centers’ annual assessment reports are submitted to the Executive Vice President for Research and Innovation.

-University Community Engagement Centers Annual Assessment Reports are submitted to the Vice President for Community Engagement.
+University community engagement centers’ annual assessment reports are submitted to the Vice President for Community Engagement.

-The Centers and Institutes Annual Assessment Reports are the basis for the Centers and Institutes comprehensive review to craft the self-study narrative, and they should be used as evidence of operational effectiveness.
+The centers and institutes’ annual assessment reports are the basis for the centers and institutes’ comprehensive review to craft the self-study narrative, and they should be used as evidence of operational effectiveness.

-If a Center/Institute is designated “Fix” or “Sunset” or on Probationary Status, the Annual Assessment Report is reviewed by the Centers and Institutes Approval and Review Committee to ensure the Center/Institute is demonstrating satisfactory progress toward mission fulfillment and addressing identified concerns.
-Should the Centers and Institutes Approval and Review Committee determine the Center/Institute is not demonstrating satisfactory progress toward mission fulfillment, the Center/Institute may undergo a comprehensive review earlier than their next scheduled comprehensive review.
+If a center or institute is designated “fix” or “sunset” or on probationary status, the annual assessment report is reviewed by the Centers and Institutes Approval and Review Committee to ensure the center or institute is demonstrating satisfactory progress toward mission fulfillment and addressing identified concerns.
+Should the Centers and Institutes Approval and Review Committee determine the center or institute is not demonstrating satisfactory progress toward mission fulfillment, the center or institute may undergo a comprehensive review earlier than their next scheduled comprehensive review.

 Comprehensive Review

-All Centers and Institutes must be comprehensively reviewed on a regular and recurring cycle.
-Centers/Institutes are generally reviewed on a 5-year cycle unless they have been granted Sustaining Status based upon the criteria outlined in this procedure.
-Centers/Institutes granted Sustaining Status undergo comprehensive review on a 10-year cycle.
+All centers and institutes must be comprehensively reviewed on a regular and recurring cycle.
+Centers and institutes are generally reviewed on a 5-year cycle unless they have been granted sustaining status based upon the criteria outlined in this procedure.
+Centers or institutes granted sustaining status undergo comprehensive review on a 10-year cycle.

-The comprehensive review assesses the Center/Institute’s continued contribution to the University’s mission.
-The comprehensive review only considers the performance of the Center/Institute since the most recent 5-year Comprehensive Review as documented in the Annual Assessment Reporting process and should not include any unsolicited letters or appendices with grant proposals, reprints of publications, etc. The request for a Center to become an Institute should be completed as part of the 5-year comprehensive review.
+The comprehensive review assesses the center or institute’s continued contribution to the University’s mission.
+The comprehensive review generally considers the performance of the center or institute since the most recent 5-year comprehensive review as documented in the annual assessment reporting process and should not include any unsolicited letters or appendices with grant proposals, reprints of publications, etc. The request for a center to become an institute should be completed as part of the 5-year comprehensive review.

 Comprehensive Review Criteria

-Continued alignment of Center/Institute’s mission, purpose, and/or strategic plan with the University’s mission, purpose, and/or strategic plan;
+Continued alignment of center or institute’s mission, purpose, and/or strategic plan with the University’s mission, purpose, and/or strategic plan;

-Qualifications of Core and Affiliated Faculty;
+Qualifications of core and affiliated Faculty;

-Demonstrated success of Center/Institute and fulfillment of operational plan submitted during most recent comprehensive review/approval;
+Demonstrated success of center or institute and fulfillment of operational plan submitted during most recent comprehensive review/approval;

-Contributions of Center/Institute to the University, community, scholarship in the discipline, etc.;
+Contributions of center or institute to the University, community, scholarship in the discipline, etc.;

-Continued demonstration of market and societal need.
-Including rationale for why the University and/or the specific unit(s) are uniquely qualified to meet these needs;
+Continued demonstration of market and societal need, including rationale for why the University and/or the specific unit(s) are uniquely qualified to meet these needs;

-Financial sustainability of the Center/Institute, including identified external sources of funding;
+Financial sustainability of the center or institute, including identified internal and external funding sources;

-Quality of operational plan, including an identified assessment plan to demonstrate Center/Institute effectiveness and furtherance of the University’s mission and strategic plan;
+Quality of operational plan, including an identified assessment plan to demonstrate center and institute effectiveness and furtherance of the University’s mission and strategic plan;

-Resource requirements for operation of Center/Institute including, but not limited to administrative staff, research/service term faculty, post-doctoral fellows, space, and equipment;
+Resource requirements for operation of center or institute, including but not limited to administrative staff, research/service term faculty, post-doctoral fellows, space, and equipment;